appleboy/cacheman-promise/README.md

   });
 ```

-You can pass default value as second paramaeter if cache doesn't exist.
+You can pass default value as second paramaeter if the item doesn't exist in the cache.

 ```javascript
 // make sure `foo` cache doesn't exist.